sinanates17/osu-wiki/wiki/Ranking_Criteria/osu!mania/en.md

 - **Objects directly after short-term slider velocity changes should appear at the beatmap's normal scroll speed.** To do this, short-term slider velocity changes should only be used in empty spaces between notes and should equalise to a distance of 1.0x.
 - **Long-term slider velocity changes should be between 0.8x and 1.10x.**
 - **Slider Velocity gimmicks should be reactable within 1/2 of a beat or more.**
-- **For difficulties using more than 10 keys that also use a special N+2 style,** special notes should be treated similarly to being in the same lane as normal notes on the same hand, which means: `+`
+- **For difficulties using more than 10 keys that also use a special N+2 style,** special notes should be treated similarly to being in the same column as normal notes on the same hand, which means: `+`
   - Patterns involving special and normal notes played simultaneously by the same hand should be used only where very strong musical justification is present.`+`
   - Guidelines regarding anchors and jacks also apply to combinations of special and normal notes.`+`